 1.2.
-Definition of Conservation and key Concepts: significance / values; authenticity; integrity.
+Key concepts: significance / values; authenticity; integrity;

 2. Methodologies to support decision-making / planning of CR interventions

 2.1.
-Movable heritage and historic interiors - B.Applebaum's Conservation Treatment Methodology;
+Movable heritage and historic interiors - Conservation Treatment Methodology (Appelbaum);

 2.2.
 Movable heritage and collections - Significance 2.0;

 2.3.
-Built Heritage - the Burra Charter Process and J.S.
-Kerr's Conservation Plan;
+Built Heritage the Burra Charter Process and the Conservation Plan (Kerr);